AdhamOudeif/GradeCalculator/README.md

 # GradeCalculator
-Using Inheritance, this program calculates the grade of a student(s).
+This program calculates the grade of a student(s).
+# What I learned
+*Use of Inheritance
+*OOP
+*Classes and Objects